MicrosoftDocs/WSL/WSL/setup/environment.md

 - Each Linux distribution running on WSL has its own Linux user accounts and passwords.
 You will have to configure a Linux user account every time you add a distribution, reinstall, or reset.

 > [!NOTE]
 > Linux distributions installed with WSL are a per-user installation and can't be shared with other Windows user accounts.
+Encountering a username error?
+[StackExchange: What characters should I use or not use in usernames on Linux?](https://serverfault.com/questions/73084/what-characters-should-i-use-or-not-use-in-usernames-on-linux)

 ![Ubuntu command line enter UNIX username](../media/UbuntuInstall.png)